 Milwaukee is built on one of the largest freshwater lakes in the world, and our community has a unique relationship to water as a valuable resource for industry, agriculture, and recreation.
 Our symbiotic relationship to water also creates a need for us to be good caretakers of this resource.

-Three water-themed events that correspond to water-themed Milwaukee Symphony concerts have been programed over the next several months.
+Four water-themed events that correspond to water-themed Milwaukee Symphony concerts have been programed over the next several months.
 We hope that they will serve as an inspiration for our patrons and community to learn more about how water impacts our lives in Southeastern Wisconsin and beyond.

 Water Currents: Prelude to A Sea Symphony